Skip to Main Content

 Follow the links below for more information on how to use the UBC library to find sources and resources for your research.

-Library Research Guide: A short video which explains how research guides connect you to the best sources of research on a topic-by-topic basis.
+Library Research Guide: A short video that explains how research guides connect you to the best sources of research on a topic-by-topic basis.

 For Journal Articles: online guide to finding articles with and without a citation.